stackotter/delta-client/ROADMAP.md

 - [x] add encryption support
 - [x] basic config system
 - [x] sign in screen on first launch
-- [ ] config screen for changing account details
+- [x] config screen for changing account details (used a logout button for now instead)
 - [x] remove need for minecraft to be already installed
 - [x] add basic way to exit game and get back to server list
 - [x] prettyprint config json
-- [ ] way to re-order servers
+- [x] way to re-order servers
+- [ ] move some things to menu bar instead of tool bar (like account stuff)

 ## Demo 2 - Better Rendering